TomasLinhart/SwiftGtk/README.md

 ## Dependencies

-You need to have Swift 3.1 or higher installed on your computer (tested with 3.1.1 bundled with Xcode 8.3.3) and depending on your platform you need to install Gtk+3.
+You need to have Swift 5.5 or higher installed on your computer, and depending on your platform you need to install Gtk+3.
 On Mac OS X you can also build the project with Xcode.

 ### Mac OS X